awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-aws-copilot-cli.md

 ### Step 1: Configure your credentials<a name="getting-started-ecs-copilot-cli-config-cred"></a>

-Run `aws configure` to set up a default profile that the AWS Copilot CLI will use to manage your application and services\.
+Run `aws configure` to set up a default profile that the AWS Copilot CLI uses to manage your application and services\.

 ```
 aws configure